survivejs/react-book/manuscript/11_linting_in_webpack.md

 alert('foo'); // eslint-disable-line no-alert
 ```

 Note that the rule specific examples assume you have the rules in your configuration in the first place!
 You cannot specify new rules here.
-Instead you can modify the behavior of existing rules.
+Instead, you can modify the behavior of existing rules.

 ### Setting Environment

-Sometimes you may want to run ESLint in a specific environment, such as Node.js or Mocha.
+Sometimes, you may want to run ESLint in a specific environment, such as Node.js or Mocha.
 These environments have certain conventions of their own.
 For instance, Mocha relies on custom keywords (e.g., `describe`, `it`) and it's good if the linter doesn't choke on those.

 ESLint provides two ways to deal with this: local and global.
 If you want to set it per file, you can use a declaration at the beginning of a file: